robcarver17/skipperman/docs/import_membership_list_help.md

 *If a sailor is in the system as a current member, but doesn't appear in the imported membership list*

-This is likely to happen if a sailor doesn't renew their membership, or if the imported list only includes cadet members and the relevant sailor is 'aged out'.
-The sailor is marked as a lapsed member.
-Since aged out (junior) members don't do training weekends or cadet weeks, just racing events, this isn't a problem.
+This is likely to happen if a sailor doesn't renew their membership, or if the imported list excludes members over the age of 25.
+We will mark any over 25s as lapsed members even if they are not, but they would not in any case be taking any further part in cadet / junior racing or training events.

 *If a sailor is in the system as an unconfirmed member, but doesn't appear in the imported membership list*